 How often should I use mouthwash if I have sensitive gums?

 Twice a day is usually enough.
 Use it after you brush and floss your teeth.
-Wait about 30 minutes before eating or drinking anything.
+Wait for about 30 minutes before consuming food or beverages.